Obama-era Russian Uranium One deal: What to know

 What happens next?

-Senate Judiciary Chairman Chuck Grassley, R-Iowa, has asked the Department of Justice to lift an apparent non-disclosure agreement preventing a federal informant from speaking about the deal.
+Senate Judiciary Chairman Chuck Grassley, R-Iowa, had asked the Department of Justice to lift the non-disclosure agreement preventing a federal informant from speaking about the deal.

 The informant’s lawyer, Victoria Toensing, has told Fox Business that her client can “tell what all the Russians were talking about during the time that all these bribery payments were made.”
 The informant was prevented from testifying by former attorneys general Eric Holder and Loretta Lynch, according to Toensing.

-During a hearing with Attorney Gen. Jeff Sessions, Grassley pressed the former senator on actions the Justice Department might take regarding the deal.
+During a hearing with Attorney Gen. Jeff Sessions last week, Grassley pressed the former senator on actions the Justice Department might take regarding the deal.
 Grassley said he’s written several letters to government agencies inquiring if they knew about the FBI probe before they approved of the deal.

 Sessions said the Justice Department will take “appropriate” actions but declined to comment specifically on the influence Russian officials might have had on the Obama administration to “smooth the way” for the deal.